raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 It's possible that commercial contractors are bringing down the average some, but most contractors seem to be primarily residential, so there's no way this is the primary driver of the low average project count you observe in the data.

-**2. Some contractors do much of their business outside of the city**
+**2. Some contractors do much of their business outside of the City**

-Unfortunately, only 46% of contractors in my sample have their home city on record.
+Unfortunately, only 46% of contractors in my sample have their home City on record.
 Of those that do, 38% are based in Raleigh.

-The most frequently appearing contractor cities are located nearby, but it is possible that some contractors are mostly operating outside of the city, though, once again, I don't think this is the primary factor.
+The most frequently appearing contractor cities are located nearby, but it is possible that some contractors are mostly operating outside of the City, though, once again, I don't think this is the primary factor.

 **3. Some contractors work mostly as subcontractors**